jboland521/LTFT-ERP/README.md

 REQUIREMENTS
 ——————————————

+The included R programs require Microsoft R Open 4.0.2 (Microsoft Corporation, 2020) and the packages listed in LTFT.ERP_tutorial.R.

 INSTALLATION
 ——————————————

-Load the R program files into the global environment and install required packages using commands in HPCA_tutorial.R
+Load the R program files into the global environment and install required packages using commands in LTFT.ERP_tutorial.R